 Parent or guardian-A person legally responsible for a student's care.

-22 PA Code Chapter 4 (006-326) As approved by the State Board of Education, March 14, 2013 Pennsylvania Common Core Standards-Academic standards for English language arts and mathematics based upon a Nationwide, state-led process coordinated by the National Governors Association and the Council of Chief State School Officers and in collaboration with teachers, content experts and other education stakeholders.
+Pennsylvania Common Core Standards-Academic standards for English language arts and mathematics based upon a Nationwide, state-led process coordinated by the National Governors Association and the Council of Chief State School Officers and in collaboration with teachers, content experts and other education stakeholders.
 The standards define the knowledge and skills students should have within their K-12 education careers so that they will graduate high school able to succeed in entry-level, credit-bearing academic college courses and in work-force training programs.